influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/selectors.md

 weight: 205
 ---

-Selector functions are transformations that return one or more record per input table.

-Each output table from a selector function will:
+Selector functions return one or more record per input table.
+Each output table from a selector function includes the following:

-Contain one or more unmodified records.
+- One or more unmodified records.
-Have the same group key as the input table.
+- Same group key as the input table.

 ## Selectors